-The 2022 Native Plant Sales are wrapping up.
+The 2023 Native Plant Sales are in full swing.
 If you don’t get an opportunity to take advantage of one of our local partners’ sales listed below, check out this OSU native plant finder.

 Native plants are a great way to beautify your yard, pollinator garden, or hedgerow!
 While wintertime may seem gloomy, the promise of a new growing season is just around the corner.
 Now is the perfect time to set your plans into motion.
 Several of our local area soil and water conservation districts offer native tree, shrub, and plants for sale each year.

 Why are native plants an excellent addition to your landscape?

 - Create habitat to support native wildlife including pollinators and beneficial insects

 - Require little to no water after they are established besides good, old Oregon rain

 - Environmentally friendly and require less work for the homeowner

 - Grow happily and heartily in their native soil, reducing the need for pesticides and fertilizers

 There are a wide variety of local, native plant species ideal for the Willamette Valley.
 Many are readily available for a great price from the following soil and water conservation districts.